greg-raven/grus/_posts/2009-04-24-audit-the-federal-reserve-bank.md

 We must know what is happening with our money, and the Federal Reserve must come clean with the American people.

-Please cosponsor HR 1207, The Federal Reserve Transparency Act of 2009, and do everything in your power to see this bill through to a passing vote.
+Please cosponsor H.R.
+1207, The Federal Reserve Transparency Act of 2009, and do everything in your power to see this bill through to a passing vote.

 {% include signature.html %}